-If you answered yes to that question, you’ll need to carefully select your outsourcing partner or bring in the data professional to work with you in-house.
+If you answered yes to that question, you’ll need to carefully select your software development outsourcing partner or bring in the data professional to work with you in-house.
 Although it’s something that should be approached carefully, it’s not impossible to successfully outsource and achieve your goals.

 Is it a peripheral function?
 Can someone outside do it better?

 If you don’t have the necessary skills to handle a peripheral function, it will be a good idea to outsource it.
 It will also be a much cheaper method to keep your operation on track.

 More often than not, outsourcing is a better way to access the required skills and technical infrastructure at a lower cost.

 To really make this work, you’ll need to set up clear service standards and explicitly define the consequences of a breach of service.
 Further, it’s a good idea to clearly identify and outline costs associated with the service.